Privacy and Wasabi

 XPUB (Extended Public Key)

-An xpub, also know as Extended Public Key, is a part of BIP-32 that will allow you to observe your wallet without the private key (xpriv).
-Read more: Wasabi's Solution
+An xpub, also known as Extended Public Key, is a part of BIP-32 that will allow you to observe your wallet without the private key (xpriv).

 ZeroLink